WilliamTales/RTMdocs/Guidelines/Local/01 - login.md

 # Login

 You may access the RTM platform by entering credentials at [UN Info portal](http://dataforallcloud.org).
-Type you *username*, *password* and hit **Log in**.
+Type your *username*, *password* and hit **Log in**.

-> This account is provided by UN team, and you can request yours by clicking _Register_.
+> This account is provided by the UN team, and you can request yours by clicking _Register_.

 ![loginhome](../../_images/loginhome.png)

-Uppon successful login you'll be redirected to UN Info home screen.
+Upon successful login you'll be redirected to the UN Info home screen.
 Now choose **REAL TIME MONITORING** option and click the *UNCT* you want to access.

-> The option to access UNCTs' workspaces is managed by UN team.
+> The option to access UNCTs' workspaces is managed by the UN team.

 ![uninfohome](../../_images/loginUninfoHome.png)